Daylily-Informatics/daylily/docs/first_ephemeral_cluster_analysis.md

 cp .test/

 # initialize the DAY conda env + other helpful tools
-. dyinit  # you can speciy --project AWSBUDGETNAME to change from the default region specific budget.
+. dayinit  # you can speciy --project AWSBUDGETNAME to change from the default region specific budget.
 New budgets created in AWS must also be added to the allowed ubuntu projects in /opt/slurm/etc/projects_list.conf to be recognized by the cluster. jobs will not launch if the budget is not recognized.

 # move an analysis manifest into place, which haas a tiny toy dataset.
 cp .test_data/data/0.01xwgs_HG002_hg38.samplesheet.csv confiig/analysis_manifest.csv # YOU WILL USE THE ./bin/create_analysis_manifest script to create your own manifest for your own data when the time comes.